 Environmental Education Outcomes

-Description: Is the goal of environmental education to instill pro-environmental behaviors, foster collective environmental action, or developing healthy and productive citizens?
+Description: Is the goal of environmental education to instill pro-environmental behaviors, foster collective environmental action, and/or developing healthy and productive citizens?
 Through short pre-recorded lectures, podcasts, readings, social media, and live webinars, this course will help you define your environmental education goals and learn what the research says is the best pathway to achieve them.
-Topics include environmental behaviors, collective action, norms, identity, self- and political-efficacy, social capital, knowledge, values, attitudes, positive youth development, health benefits of nature, academic achievement, and critical thinking.
-Students develop their own theory of change outlining how to reach their environmental education goals.
+Topics include environmental behaviors, collective action, knowledge, values, attitudes, nature connectedness, sense of place, identity, self- and political-efficacy, norms, social capital, health and well-being, positive youth development, academic achievement, and resilience.
+Students diagram their own theory of change outlining how to reach their environmental education goals.
 Through this course, you will apply research-based knowledge to start new or enhance existing environmental education programs, strengthen your professional networks by exchanging ideas and resources with peer educators and university students around the world, and gain professional credentials.

-Participants: Beginning and more experienced environmental educators, including teachers, nonformal educators, environmental and park managers, zoo and garden educators, volunteers, and university students.
+Participants: Environmental educators, including teachers, nonformal educators, environmental and park managers, zoo and garden educators, volunteers, and university students.
 Available to students in any country.
 Lectures are in English with subtitles in English, Chinese, and Spanish.

-Cost: Suggested $50 fee.
-Options available to pay a higher fee to sponsor another student or pay a lower or no fee if you have limited ability to pay or live in a country without credit card or Alipay system.
+Cost: $50 fee.
+Options available to pay a higher fee to sponsor another student or pay a lower or no fee if you are unable to pay or live in a country without credit card or Alipay system.

-Certificates: Participants who complete the course are awarded a Cornell University certificate.
-Students who complete all assignments in Weeks 1-4 will earn the Achievement Certificate.
-Students who complete all assignments in Weeks 1-4 plus complete the course project will earn the Expert Certificate.
+Certificates: Participants who complete the course are awarded a Cornell University certificate (PDF).
 Weekly assignments include watching lectures, readings, and discussion questions.
-Course project is a diagram and short narrative of your theory of change for your current or future environmental education program.
+Students are required to participate in a minimum of one course webinar.
+Required course project is a diagram and short narrative of your theory of change for your current or future environmental education program.

-Educational approach: The course is based in three principles: (1) Learning is social: we learn effectively within a social context, thus networking and exchange of ideas among participants is crucial; (2) Learning can lead to innovation: course participants can work together building on the course materials to develop new ideas for environmental education; and (3) Learning can foster practice change: we will discuss how course ideas and new ideas emerging in this course can be implemented in real environmental education programs.
-The course uses the edX edge learning management system and optional closed groups on Facebook, WeChat, Telegram, and other social media to facilitate idea and resource exchange.
+Educational approach: The course is based in three principles: (1) Learning is social: we learn effectively within a social context, thus networking and exchange of ideas among participants is crucial; (2) Learning can lead to innovation: course participants build on the course materials to develop new ideas for environmental education; and (3) Learning can foster practice change: we will apply course content and ideas to real environmental education programs.
+The course uses the Edge edX learning management system and optional closed groups on Facebook, WeChat, Telegram, and other social media to facilitate idea and resource exchange.
+Weekly webinars, conducted on Wednesdays at 8am and Thursdays at 10am, use Zoom conferencing software.

-- Understand different environmental education goals and define your own program goal(s).
+- Define environmental education goals and your own program goal(s).

-- Become familiar with research about what works and doesn’t work in reaching different program goals.
+- Describe and critically reflect on research about what works and doesn’t work in achieving different environmental education outcomes.

-- Diagram and explain a theory of change appropriate for your educational programs.
+- Diagram and explain a theory of change appropriate for your educational program.

-Course Instructors: Yue Li and Marianne Krasny, Cornell University Civic Ecology Lab
+Course Instructors: Marianne Krasny, Alex Kudryavtsev, Anne Armstrong, Yue Li, Kim Snyder, Cornell University Civic Ecology Lab

-Duration: 4 weeks (approximately 4 hours of work per week), plus 2 weeks to complete course project.
+Duration: 5 weeks (4-5 hours of work per week) plus 2 weeks to complete course project.

 Course organization and topics overview